Menopause Caused by Cancer Treatment

 Author: Courtney Misher, MPH, BS R.T.(T)

 Menopause is when your menstrual cycles (periods) end.
-This happens when your ovaries make lower levels of estrogen (sex hormones that help develop and maintain female reproductive health) or are removed.
+This happens when your ovaries make lower levels of estrogen (sex hormone that helps keep the female reproductive going) or if the ovaries are removed.

 Some cancer treatments can cause menopause.
 These include:

-Menopause caused by some cancer treatments can be temporary or permanent.
+Menopause caused by some cancer treatments can be temporary (short-term) or permanent (lifelong).
 It is hard to know if yours will be temporary or permanent, but your provider may be able to tell you what you can expect.

 What symptoms can I expect from early menopause?

 Symptoms of early menopause caused by cancer treatment can be more severe than when menopause happens naturally.
-Symptoms include:
+Symptoms can be:

 If you have any of these symptoms, talk with your care team.
-There are treatments that can help reduce the symptoms.
+There are treatments that can help lessen these symptoms.
 Some of these treatments include hormones and some do not.
-Replacing estrogen or other hormones may not be safe for you, talk with your care team if you are thinking about hormone replacement therapy (HRT).
+Replacing estrogen or other hormones may not be safe for you.
+Talk with your care team if you are thinking about hormone replacement therapy (HRT).

 How can I manage the symptoms?

-Self-care actions can help reduce the symptoms of menopause.
-To reduce the side effects:
+Self-care actions can help lessen the symptoms of menopause.
+To lower the risk of side effects:

 • Avoid caffeine, alcohol, spicy foods, tight clothing, and cigarette smoke.